kmahyyg/htbscripts/README.md

 # Special Notes

 All scripts without any notes below can be run individually, but you need to install the python library dependencies yourself.
+If nothing is noted below, check the usage recorded in the script file.

 | FileName | Special Note |
 |:--------:|:------------:|